https://github.com/joshuar/go-hass-agent

 [⬆️ Back to Top](#-table-of-contents)

-### _Why do the disk rate sensors report a non-zero value while the IO operations in progress sensor is zero?_
+### _(Linux) Why do the disk rate sensors report a non-zero value while the IO operations in progress sensor is zero?_

-The rate sensors are a derived value, taken by looking at the change in total IO
+- The rate sensors are a derived value, taken by looking at the change in total IO operations since the sensor was last polled.
+The IO

-sensor is a point-in-time measurement taken at the time of polling.
-So
+operations in progress sensor is a point-in-time measurement taken at the time of polling.
+So short-lived IO operations, that generate

-intervals, won't be visible in the IO operations sensor but will contribute to
+reads/writes but happen between polling intervals, won't be visible in the IO operations sensor but will contribute to the derived IO rate

-If you wanting to track IO operations, I would recommend focusing on the IO
+- If you are wanting to track IO operations, I would recommend focusing on the IO operations value being at a certain value over a period of

-however, for exact measurements, a dedicated monitoring solution is recommended.
+time.
+Certainly however, for exact measurements, a dedicated monitoring solution is recommended.

 [⬆️ Back to Top](#-table-of-contents)